-- The nature and importance of wood-based value chains in the partner countries; - Global and local development challenges and opportunities in developing wood-based value chains; - Options for EU support in developing sustainable forestbased value chains, and how to ensure that the forest-based value chains deliver the desired products and impacts - jobs, income, resilience - while maintaining healthy forests.
+- Enhance their understanding of the nature and importance of forest-based value chains in LAC countries, with a specific focus on wood value chains; - Discuss the opportunities and challenges linked the development and market of these value chains; - Explore the role of EU support in promoting sustainable forestbased value chains and in mobilising private investments and sustainable finance, including EFSD+ applications. - Be acquainted with some innovative cases and tools exchange on good practices.
+The course has a special focus on the LAC region completing a previous course on forest-based value chains held on 25 September 2022.
 This webinar is part of the series of Webinars on European Green Deal - Greening EU cooperation (Environment and Climate Change), offered by the European Commission's Directorate General for International Partnership (DG INTPA).
-The webinar is organized by the Forests for the Future Facility (F4).

-value chains.
-Raw materials (roundwood and other forest products) can be produced under more sus- tainable forest management regimes, using efficient logistics and processing, to supply higher value-added products to local and regional markets.
-In Africa, opportunities exist to use more wood for construction materials or consumer goods, and to produce and use wood-based energy in a more efficient way.
-At the same time, alternative clean energy sources can be promoted more strongly.
+The webinar is organized by the Forests for the Future Facility (F4). more sustainable forest management regimes, using efficient logistics and processing, to supply higher value-added products to local and regional markets.
+In Latin America and the Caribbean, opportunities exist to use wood more efficiently for construction materials, consumer goods, and other value-added products.
 This development path requires the cultivation of new skills and abilities, new products, and applications, as well as financing.
 Several forest-rich developing countries produce low value-added wood products only, using inefficient technologies and wasting lots of valuable raw materials.
 The amount of wasted wood in harvesting and processing can be up to 50% of the total volumes.
 Consequently, many of these countries have gradually turned into net importers of forest products.
 Professionally managed natural and planted forests can increase carbon stocks and conserve biodiversity, while supplying deforestation-free and sustainable wood for various products.
-Long-lived wood products, used in housing for example, are significant carbon capturers and can replace non-renewable materials such as steel, concrete, and aluminium - which have far higher carbon footprints than sustainably sourced wood.
-With an emerging need for affordable housing, especially in African urban hubs, wood can be part of the solution.
+Long-lived wood products, used in housing for example, are significant carbon capturers and can replace non-renewable materials such as steel, concrete, and al-

+PLANTATIONS uminium - which have far higher carbon footprints than sustainably sourced wood.
+With an emerging need for construction in growing urban areas, wood can be part of the solution.
 In addition, wood products can be used for textiles and plastics, which are often manufactured from unsustainable materials.
 A state-of-the art approach to wood-based value chains can create decent jobs and income for local communities in rural areas and increase the means available for conservation of forests and the provision of ecosystem services.